 Smaller accent pieces

 You also can have a lot of fun with finishing touches, such as Star Wars drawer pulls, Star Wars light-switch plates and Star Wars night lights.

 And this hand-painted tissue box cover is straight up ah-mazing!

 You can choose four images.
-Here are three of them; see the artist’s product listing on Etsy for more options.
+Here are three of them above.
+See the artist’s product listing for more options.

 Pulling this look together

-Again, sticking with basics for bigger items will make it much easier if you want to switch out the theme in a few years.
+Again, sticking with basics for bigger items will make it much easier (and less expensive) if you want to switch out the theme in a few years.

 And lastly, I like to have no more than two main colors in a room.
 (In my son’s room, it’s navy and light gray.)
 Then, add little pops of other colors in accent pieces.
 This will help give a room a calm and cohesive look.

 Whatever you choose to do, have fun.
-I’m sure your kiddo will love the end result!
+I’m sure your kiddo will love the result!